appsody/website/content/tutorials/DevelopAndDeployLoopbackAppsWithAppsody.md

 ## Prerequisites

-In order to follow this tutorial, you need to install the Appsody CLI, which also requires you to have Docker installed, along with a Node.js application to cloud package.
+In order to follow this tutorial, you need to install the Appsody CLI, which also requires you to have Docker installed.

 ### Install the Appsody CLI